verhas/javageci/DOCUGEN.md

 ## Using snippets

-To have Java::Geci do these copy paste operations the parts of the text, or program code that needs to appear elsewhere as well has to be signalled.
+To have Java::Geci do these copy-paste operations the parts of the text, or program code that needs to appear elsewhere as well has to be signaled.
 This is done putting a special line containing

 ```
 snippet snippet_name parameters